navpil/navpil.github.io/art/power-cult-eng.md

 But in fact, they all work for one autocrat to hold the Power Vertical.
 However, recently the Russians started to deny the democracy and to declare their own special way believing that the "Collective West" is declining (загнивает).
-According to russians one of the reason "The West" is declining is its form of democracy.
+According to Russians one of the reason "The West" is declining is its form of democracy.

 An example of arbitrariness at the highest level is the presidency of Putin himself.
 According to the Russian constitution, a person has no right to be president for more than two terms.